brimdata/zed/docs/zed/README.md

 ```
 zed use <commitish>
 ```
-The `use` command sets set the working branch to the indicated commitish.
+The `use` command sets the working branch to the indicated commitish.

 For example,
 ```